eval to be enough to fail a file on its own. healthScoreWeights is how you express that.

-Custom scoring weights require Iris Pro.
-Set the
+Custom weights are Pro.
+Set

 - Your team ships to a regulated environment and wants secrets to cost twice the default - set